How Much Money Does Disney World Make A Day?

 World of Disney in Disney Springs has tons of souvenirs for guests.

 A park day of course would not be complete without buying some sort of souvenir.
 A lot of Disney’s revenue comes from content sales.
-Since so many attractions drop guests off in a gift shop, it’s easy for guests to see something they’re interested in buying.
+Since so many attractions drop guests off in gift shops, it’s easy for guests to see something they’re interested in buying.
 Whether it’s a bubble wand, Mickey ears, or a cool toy, merchandise is another area of huge margins for Disney earnings.

 You can save money by knowing what to pack.
 I’ve put together a guide for what to pack for December